FFLAB/reminder-memongi-pwa/specs.md

 - [x] Add sorting of reminders
 - [x] Add an id property to reminder, count up in createReminder
 - [x] Layout edit box inputs
+- [x] Add update button for app, clear cache
+- [x] Display data from reminder in edit box, set data_id attribute of dataBox
+- [x] Implement delete: find reminder by data_id of dataBox, remove with splice
+- [x] Implement save: find reminder by data_id of dataBox, remove with splice, create new from data, re-render
+- [x] Implement add: create new from data, re-render
+- [x] Add data controls to enter and change data